flintlib/arb/doc/source/arf.rst

     indicates the direction of rounding, following the convention of the MPFR library.

+    If *x* has an exponent too large or small to fit in the MPFR type, the result overflows to an infinity or underflows to a (signed) zero, and the corresponding MPFR exception flags are set.

 .. function:: int arf_get_fmpz(fmpz_t res, const arf_t x, arf_rnd_t rnd)

     Sets *res* to *x* rounded to the nearest integer in the direction